-Health care workers must take particular care of their appearance.
+Healthcare workers must take particular care of their appearance.
 No one cares to be around someone who looks or smells objectionable.
 Patients who are ill or anxious are even more susceptible to their environment; therefore, Medical Laboratory Scientists must be careful not to offend patients' sensitivities.
-Cleanliness is required, but the use of any type of fragrances, whether it be from cologne, perfume or perfumed soaps or lotions is strongly discouraged.
+Cleanliness is required, but any fragrances, whether from cologne, perfume, or perfumed/scented soaps or lotions, are strongly discouraged.

-In general, clinical affiliate's dress codes follow the same standards required by Andrews University.
+Clinical affiliates' dress codes generally follow the same standards Andrews University requires.
 In addition to the styles of clothing already mentioned above as inappropriate, blue jeans are not allowed.
-During clinical practica, students must conform to the institution's dress code to which he or she is assigned.
-A good rule to follow is to consult with the education coordinator at the clinical site prior to reporting for duty.
+During clinical practica, students must conform to the institution's dress code to which they are assigned.
+An excellent rule is to consult with the clinical site's education coordinator before reporting for duty.